Denki Blocks!: Development and release

 Denki Blocks! was released on 18 October 2001 for the Game Boy Color (developed by Covert Operations) and Game Boy Advance.
-It was previously released on Sky Gamestar after Rage Games signed a deal with BSkyB.
+It was previously released on Open Games (later Sky Gamestar) after Rage Games signed a deal with BSkyB.
 In late 2001, Majesco Entertainment revealed that it would be publishing Rage games in the United States.
 The game was published in the United States in late 2002.
 Denki's internal development manager Gary Penn said that Denki had a problem when they first made the game: they had wanted to do it in a particular way, but because it had to have a certain price, they eventually added many features.
 A Java version for mobile phones was released in 2002.

 The game was released on iOS in May 2010, and Android (named Denki Blocks!
 Deluxe) the following year.
 This version was published by Kakyl and is optimised for the Xperia Play.
 The iOS version was re-released specifically for iPad in July 2010.
 2011 also was the release of a PlayStation Portable version developed by Tiger Games.
 Tiger Games's managing director James Bryan said that he loved Denki Blocks! and that the company worked closely with Denki.
 The PlayStation Portable version was developed to make use of the console's high resolution display.
 Denki's managing director Colin Anderson stated that Denki have searching for partners to port their games to other platforms, and that they were very impressed with Tiger Games.
 He said Tiger Games did "an impressive job" with the PlayStation Portable version, and that it felt like a Denki creation.
 The game was also released on the PlayStation 3.

 A Facebook version, Denki Blocks!
 Daily Workout, was announced in 2010 as a blend of the Game Boy Advance version's puzzle and workout modes.
 A version for the Turbulenz platform was released in early 2013.